aptos-collison/nearer/README.md

-# BaseRL
+# Nearer

-BaseRL is a Web3 plugin and link generator for enabling Base blockchain interactions anywhere on the web.
-BaseRL draws inspiration from solana actions and frames on farcaster, bringing to the Base ecosystem the ability to run Base dapps on any web environment
+Nearer is a Web3 plugin and link generator for enabling Near blockchain interactions anywhere on the web.
+Nearer draws inspiration from solana actions and frames on farcaster, bringing to the Near ecosystem the ability to run Near dapps on any web environment

 ## 🌟 Features

-- **Universal Web3 Integration**: Embed Base blockchain actions in any web2 environment
+- **Universal Web3 Integration**: Embed Near blockchain actions in any web2 environment
-- **Browser Extension**: Render dynamic HTML context windows for Base interactions
+- **Browser Extension**: Render dynamic HTML context windows for Near interactions
 - **IPFS-Powered**: Store and retrieve interaction components via IPFS
-- **Custom Generator**: Create preset or custom Base interaction blinks
+- **Custom Generator**: Create preset or custom Near interaction blinks
-- **Seamless Blockchain Interaction**: Integrate Base transactions into favorite apps
+- **Seamless Blockchain Interaction**: Integrate Near transactions into favorite apps

 ## 🛠️ How It Works

 1. **Create Components**:

-   - Build custom HTML and JavaScript components for Base interactions
+   - Build custom HTML and JavaScript components for Near interactions
    - Use our blink generator for easy component creation

 2. **IPFS Storage**: